Relieve The Pain With NSAIDs

 On a side note, Aspirin is a NSAID but not recommended for gout.
-Studies have shown that aspirin can raise the levels of uric acid in the blood.
-Corticosteroids can also be used and Prednisone is the most commonly prescribed and is often used in people who are unable to take non-steroidal anti-inflammatory drugs (NSAIDs) or colchicine.
-Use of NSAIDs usually relieves the symptoms of a gout attack within 48 hours.
+Studies have shown that aspirin may raise the levels of uric acid in the blood.
+Corticosteroids may also be used and Prednisone is the most commonly prescribed and is often used in people who are unable to take non-steroidal anti-inflammatory drugs (NSAIDs) or colchicine.
+Use of NSAIDs may usually relieve the symptoms of a gout attack within 48 hours.

 New research shows that a steroid pill may be as good as a nonsteroidal anti-inflammatory drug (NSAID) for treating painful gout.

 As with any drug, there are side effects that can be experienced by different individuals like nausea, vomiting, diarrhea, constipation, tiredness, headaches and can irritate the lining in your stomach which can cause bleeding in the stomach and/or ulcers especially if you are elederly.
 People with reduced kidney function or those with conditions such as stomach ulcers or bleeding should avoid using NSAIDs.
 Make sure to consult your doctor before using NSAIDs to treat gout.